alutsu/cv-en/README.md

 ## Professional background

+* Agência de Tecnologia da Informação do Estado do Tocantins: April: 2019 - present
+> Developer: working as a fullstack developer with Ruby on Rails

+* Murcul: December 2018 - March 2019
+> Developer, worked as a back-end developer with Nodejs

-* Hemocentro Coordenador: March 2014 - present
+* Hemocentro Coordenador: March 2014 - April 2019

 > Working with development of web systems using Python with Django and other web apps with Ionic and backend servers with NodeJS.
 Currently leading a little dev team.
 > ### Projects I worked on